For Malaysian contractors

 How to Plan a JKR-Compliant Traffic Management Plan (TMP)

-A step-by-step guide for main-cons, sub-cons and project managers — covering scoping, document drafting, regulatory submission, approval timelines and common rejection reasons.
+A step-by-step guide for main-cons, sub-cons and project managers — covering scoping, document drafting, the client-lodged submission, and on-site mobilisation.
+Muhibah designs and supports; the client owns the submission.

 5-step process

-- Draft the TMP document.
+2. Draft the TMP document.
 Produce layout drawings (existing + proposed), signage layout per JKR ATJ 2B/85, lane closure diagrams with taper lengths per SPJ/S19, diversion routes, personnel deployment schedule, equipment list, emergency response procedure.
 Typical document: 30-60 pages with drawings.
+Muhibah produces this package end-to-end when engaged.

-- Submit to upstream authority.
-JKR district for federal/state roads, concessionaire engineering for highways (PLUS / Litrak / Prolintas / LPT2 / KESAS / SPRINT) plus LLM design vetting, majlis tempatan or DBKL for city roads.
-Allow 2-4 weeks for review + 1 round of revisions.
+3. Client lodges the submission with the upstream authority.
+JKR district for federal/state roads, concessionaire engineering for highways (PLUS / Litrak / Prolintas / LPT2 / KESAS / SPRINT) plus LLM design vetting where required, majlis tempatan or DBKL for city roads.
+Muhibah can attend the authority meeting alongside the client and present the TMP if needed, then handle any revisions the authority requests on the design.

-- Mobilise + execute + handover.
-Equipment installed per approved TMP, certified TMO/CTMO on-site, daily shift reports, incident logging, cross-checks against approved layout.
+5. Muhibah mobilises the on-site delivery.
+Equipment installed per approved TMP, certified TMO/CTMO on-site, traffic vehicles (TMDT lori, ERT lori, shadow vehicle) deployed per the approved plan, daily shift reports, incident logging, cross-checks against approved layout.
 On project completion, formal handover with as-installed photos and any deviation reports.

 Approval-authority matrix by road class